How the weavers of Assam’s Sualkuchi finally earned official recognition for their products

 29 March 2013 is a date the Sualkuchi weaver of Assam can never forget.
-Or rather, will not forget.
+Or rather, will never forget.
 The day marked the beginning of a three-day protest against the circulation of Benarasi silks being passed off as authentic Assamese silks in markets across India.
 “It was a revolution and every household participated in it,” says Hiralal Kalita, a weaver from the Sualkuchi.
 The village, about 40km from Guwahati, is recognised world over for its indigenous silk weaves (eri, muga and paat) produced on traditional handlooms.

 However, for about a decade now, the weavers have been dealing with cheap imitations sold at the same (and sometimes lower) rates as the originals.
 The 2013 protests, which turned violent at the end of the first day, led to the army being deployed, followed by an “indefinite curfew” in the area.
 “The trend of ‘fakes’ started around 2006 — with some local Sualkuchi residents conniving with outsiders,” says Kalita.